 Constipation is a real pain in the…well…you know.

-And while plenty of people assume that constipation is caused exclusively by food, there’s a lot more happening down there than you might expect.
+And while many folks assume that constipation is caused exclusively by food, there’s a lot more involved than you might expect.
 In fact, you can often blame the pelvic floor for all that struggling and straining.
+The good news is that there are easy pelvic floor exercises for constipation.
+And no, we are not talking just kegel exercises!

 Constipation happens when we have problems pooping.
 Signs and symptoms of constipation can be variable but generally include: